MeerJ/DevOpsHOL/feature-flag/README.md

 1. Push your code changes and let your pipeline do it's job

 ## Next steps

-Future labs will include A/B testing and telemetry labs.
-For Avanade folks taking the class, the next lab is setting up the [MEPFieldDemo](../mepfielddemo/README.md)
+Return to [the lab index](../README.md) and continue with the next lab.